Matthew-Hiebing/Matthew-Hiebing/README.md

 * Rebuilding an API that allows 3rd parties to access parts of USBE's database

 Some of the software/databases/coding languages I work(ed) with include:
-* Python, Django, SQL, PHP, JS, jQuery, React, HTML, CSS, JSON, and SASS
+* Python, Django, .NET, SQL, PHP, JS, jQuery, React, HTML, CSS, JSON, and SASS
-* MSSMS, VSCode, RBDMS, and SQLite
+* MSSMS, Visual Studio, VSCode, RBDMS, and SQLite

 I espcially enjoy webdevelopment using all flavors of JS as well as Python in Django.